waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 # Data Digest

-The files in this directory contain sensor data and the associated meta-data that will enable parsing the sensor values and making sense of them
+The files in this directory contain sensor data and the associated meta-data that will enable parsing the sensor values.

 ## Overview